fayyaazahmed/top-student-finder/README.md

 The following command processes students.csv with no header and outputs the top student(s) to the command line:

 `python top_students.py -n TestData_NoHeader.csv`

+## Limitations

+Requires a unique list of students as input.
+Exception thrown if duplicate is among top students.